 This is undoubtedly a question you’ll want to ask.
-Pay structures for car accident lawyers vary, and you should be very sure that you understand how and when your lawyer will charge you before you sign anything.
+Unfortunately, pay structures for car accident lawyers vary, and you should be sure that you understand how and when your lawyer will charge you before you sign anything.

 If you’re seeking damages after a car wreck, and your lawyer charges on a contingency basis, that generally means that if they don’t win the case for you, you don’t pay them anything.